 Let it be at a pouring consistency.

-Do Step 1, 2 and 3 only if you are using too sour mangoes.
+Do the steps 1, 2 and 3 only if you are using too sour mangoes.
 These steps will reduce the sourness.
 After that you can use them in any recipe.

 Step 1 -